SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C Anatomy and Imaging of Lower Limb.md

 	- **sural nerve dmg'd, posterolateral aspect of leg is sural, a br off the tibial nerve**
 ![[cutaneous innervation of lower limb.png]] memorize cutaneous innervation of lower limb^^
+4. compartment syndrome
+	- very high risk in nondistendable tight fascia like crural fascia, where it's super strong in the leg.
+	- 6 Ps of this: Pain, Pallor (paleness), Paresthesia (numbness/tingling), Paralysis, Pulselessness, and Poikilothermia (abnormal temperature, often coolness)
+5. varicose veins
+	- with incompetent valves, they can't push the blood flow to heart well, making them swell and bulge with flow reversal
+	- many superficial veins will distend, and these superficial veins will connect to the deep veins so that wont't work
+6. positive trendelenburg's sign
+	- decr strength oof gluteus medius + minimus due to trauma/dz on one side = "dropped pelvis"
+7. piriformis syndrome
+	- can happen as a result of early division too above the piriformis bc it can be squished by this
+	- pain in butt, seen in 15-20% of population where the sciatic nerve crosses below the piriformis, but the muscle splits .... so it presses on your sciatic nerve
+	- pain down posterior leg
+	- foot orthotic, biomech issue, examine sacroiliac joint/hip joint, typially mssage , ice
+8. sacroiliac joint dysfunction
+	- - excessive movement in the joint, maybe trauma caused.
+	- can eventually lead to piriformis syndrom as a degenerative arthritis
+	- pregnancy can see this
+	- pain in ower back, back of hips + lessor exent groin+thigh
+	- get them anti-inflammatories and physical therapy